shabiha786/APPLICATION-OF-STATISTICAL-QUALITY-CONTROL-PROJECT/README.md

 Approach Used:
 • Pareto Analysis to identify dominant causes of temperature-related issues
 • NP-Control Chart to monitor overheating incidents and evaluate process stability
+• X̄ (X-bar) Chart and R Chart to analyze variation and monitor the stability of battery temperature readings
 • Cause & Effect (Ishikawa) Diagram for structured root cause analysis
 • Cost Impact Analysis to estimate financial losses due to temperature failures
 • Developed a preventive battery temperature monitoring framework for improved thermal management.

 ## Analysis:
 Applied Statistical Quality Control techniques including Pareto Analysis and NP Control Chart to identify major causes of battery overheating.
 The analysis indicated that overheating and cooling system failure
 ## Datasets:-